Introduction: Theologically Engaged Anthropology

 Chapter 8—An Anthropologist Is Listening: A Reply to Ethnographic Theology

-Chapter 9—Anthropology, Theology, and the Challenge of Immanence
+Chapter 9—Anthropology, Theology, and the Problem of Incommensurability

-Chapter 10—Time and Scale: Engagements between Anthropology and Theology
+Chapter 10—Superstition and Enlightenment: Engagements between Anthropology and Theology

 Nicholas Adams first engages two cases where anthropologists draw on the work of theologians and then develops a normative account of the relation between the two disciplines via a third, philosophy, by drawing attention to questions of scale in these engagements.
 The second part considers, briefly, the distinctive approach to time that theological work often articulates in its concern with the past for the sake of the future.
 This construct can be presented as an ideal scheme.
 The past is a resource for reparative thinking; the present is an abundance of signs of suffering calling for repair; the future is imagined as a life where suffering has been healed.
 He interprets Robbins’ and Jenkins’ interest in theologians’ work in the light of this approach to time, suggesting that both are concerned with change but in different ways.